Welcome to Class 4

 To find more information about what we are learning visit https://www.glebelands.leicester.sch.uk/key-stage-1-2-curriculum/

-P.E. lessons will take place on Monday afternoon - this term children will need both indoor and outdoor PE kit.
+P.E. lessons will take place on Thursday this term.
+Children will need both indoor and outdoor PE kit.

 Please make sure that all P.E. uniform (black shorts and white t-shirt) is clearly labelled.
 Children are not allowed to wear earrings for P.E and hair should be tied back.
 Outdoor PE kit consists of tracksuit bottoms and top and trainers.